PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-08 11:25:13
+Last updated: 2024-04-08 11:25:46
-Random Quote: I think my soul just threw up a little bit. - Lily Aldrin
+Random Quote: The distinction between past, present, and future is only a stubbornly persistent illusion. -